12 Important Fintech Trends (2021-2024)

 · PayPal’s $2.2 billion acquisition of European fintech startup iZettle

-In addition to the significant financial industry consolidation, there are a number of traditional financial institutions that are basically acting as venture capitalists.
+In addition to the significant financial industry consolidation, a growing number of traditional financial institutions are acting as venture capitalists.

 Outside of traditional M&A, a variety of financial incumbents are also finding unique ways to partner with these new entrants.